deepsense-ai/db-ally/benchmarks/sql/README.md

 - `difficulty` - SQL code difficulty label
 - `db_id` - database identifier

-Additionaly, you need to create approprite structure and freeform view for downstream components
+In addition, add a database file in the `data/` folder and create a structure and freeform view in the `bench.views` module for evaluation.